excsn/rzmq/core/README.md

 ### Performance Enhancements (Optional)
 *   **`io_uring` Backend (Linux-only)**: (Requires `io-uring` feature) Enables an `io_uring`-based backend for TCP transport via `tokio-uring`.
 This can offer higher performance and lower latency by leveraging Linux's advanced asynchronous I/O interface.
 Requires using the `#[rzmq::main]` attribute on the application's main function.
-*   **TCP Corking (Linux-only)**: (Requires `io-uring` or standard TCP) When enabled via the `TCP_CORK_OPT` socket option, attempts to batch smaller ZMTP frames by setting the `TCP_CORK` socket option on the underlying TCP stream.
+*   **TCP Corking (Linux-only)**: When enabled via the `TCP_CORK_OPT` socket option, attempts to batch smaller ZMTP frames by setting the `TCP_CORK` socket option on the underlying TCP stream.
 This can reduce the number of TCP segments sent, potentially improving efficiency for multi-part messages or frequent small messages.
 *   **Zerocopy Send (Experimental, with `io_uring`)**: (Requires `io-uring` feature and `IO_URING_SNDZEROCOPY` option, Linux-only) Aims to reduce CPU usage and improve throughput for message sending by using `sendmsg` with `MSG_ZEROCOPY` or `send_vectored_zc` (via `tokio-uring`), minimizing data copies from userspace to the kernel for network transmission.
 *   **Multishot Receive (Experimental, with `io_uring`)**: (Requires `io-uring` feature and `IO_URING_RCVMULTISHOT` option, Linux-only) Leverages `io_uring`'s multishot receive operations (`IORING_OP_RECVMSG_MULTISHOT` or `IORING_OP_RECV_MULTISHOT`) to submit multiple receive buffers to the kernel at once, potentially reducing syscall overhead for high-message-rate scenarios.
 Buffer pool size and individual buffer capacity are configurable via `IO_URING_RECV_BUFFER_COUNT` and `IO_URING_RECV_BUFFER_SIZE` options.